wn-doolittle/caliper-spec/caliper.md

 For an Event to be minimally compliant it MUST specify an [actor](#actor), [action](#action), [object](#object) and an [eventTime](#eventTime).

+### TODO
+* should we recommend that the id be in the form of a hash?

 ### Supported actions
 TODO List all Actions?